You may get housing benefit if you:

 The benefit cap puts a limit on the total amount of benefit that most people aged 16 to 64 can get.

-You can download a pdf version of the application form if you are not comfortable providing the information online.
+You can also download a pdf version of the application form or contact us on the number above if you would like to receive a paper version.